Millipede Facts & Information

 In an emergency, a vacuum cleaner or a shop-type vacuum can be used to remove millipedes from walls and floors.
 When the situation gets bad, many homeowners call for help to get rid of millipedes.

 Orkin Pros are trained to get rid of millipedes and manage their recurrence.
-Orkin’s exclusive Points of Service process is a continuing cycle of five critical steps.
+The Orkin Pro Process is a continuing cycle of five critical steps.

 -